-In 1951, the Kwikset Lock Company of Anaheim, California, commissioned the Eames Office to design a low-cost, prefabricated house.
-Charles and Ray planned to construct it with off-the-shelf parts and hardware.
-This would allow Kwikset to manufacture the house in quantity and sell it as a kit; this stemmed from the Case Study Program’s idea of normalizing industrial, postwar materials in residential building.
-The hope was to allow postwar families and indiviuals to live in a “modern” way for an afforable price tag with a reduction in materials and time spent building.
+This mass-produced quality stemmed from the Case Study Program’s idea of normalizing industrial, post-war materials and processes in residential building.
+The hope was to allow post-war families and individuals to live in a “modern” way for an affordable price tag with a reduction in materials and time spent building.

-The Eameses proposed a one-story house, modular in plan, with a curved plywood roof and exposed beams.
+The Eameses proposed a one-story modular house with a curved plywood roof and exposed beams.
 The interior had an open plan with a large living room that opened out onto a garden.

-The office constructed a one-inch scale model of the house furnished with miniature Eames furniture.
-Although Charles and Ray’s plan met the company’s conditions, a prototype house was never built.
+The Eames Office constructed a one-inch to-scale model of the house, furnished, of course, with miniature Eames furniture.
+Although Charles and Ray’s plan met the company’s conditions, a life-sized prototype was never built.
 As soon as the Eames Office was ready to begin manufacturing, the Kwikset Company changed hands and subsequently went bankrupt.

-A few years later, however, Charles and Ray designed the De Pree House in the same spirit of economical construction as the project for Kwikset.
+A few years later, Charles and Ray designed the De Pree House in the same spirit of economic construction as the project for Kwikset.